16th Annual Faculty Conference

 New York, NY 10019

-The 16th Annual Federalist Society Faculty Conference will be held on January 3-4, 2014 in New York City.
+The 16th Annual Federalist Society Faculty Conference was held on January 3-4, 2014 in New York City.
 The purpose of our Annual Faculty Conferences is to provide an opportunity for those interested in the Society to share ideas and scholarship with each other.

 FRIDAY, JANUARY 3, 2014